Cooper's hawk: Habitat

 Cooper's hawks tend to occur in various types of temperate deciduous forest and mixed forest.
 They are also adaptable in all seasons to forested mountainous regions, especially foothills.
-The species may further make itself at home in some pure conifer forest, including the extreme southern part of the taiga but also in many parts of the west.
+The species may further may occur in some pure conifer forest, including the extreme southern part of the taiga, but also in many parts of the west.
 The species can habituate favorably while breeding to various kinds of open woodlands, including small woodlots, riparian woodlands in dry country, pinyon woodlands, farmlands and floodplains.
-In fact, some authors felt the species increased locally in wooded parts of the Rocky Mountains after human habitat fragmentation of once continuous woodland areas.
-Adaptability to forest fragmentation has also been reported in other parts of the range.

-In denser forest areas, these hawks tend to prefer easy access to edges, clearings, roads and waterways.
-For example, average distance between waterways and nests in Wisconsin and Utah was 66.1 and 224 m, respectively.
-However, in the Appalachians, there seemed to no detectable preference for access to water.
-Forest edges, in particular, tend to be key as these are peak hunting grounds for these hawks.
-Cooper's hawks usually occur at elevations from sea-level to 2500 m, more infrequently up to 3000 m.
+In denser forest areas, these hawks tend to prefer easy access to edges, clearings, roads, and waterways.
+For example, average distances between waterways and nests in Wisconsin and Utah were 66.1 and 224 m, respectively.
+In the Appalachians, no detectable preference for access to water was seen.
+Forest edges, in particular, tend to be key, as these are peak hunting grounds for these hawks.
+Cooper's hawks usually occur at elevations from sea level to 2500 m, more infrequently up to 3000 m.
 In the American southwest and northwestern Mexico, they are commonly considered a bird of wooded foothills, often dwelling above 1000 m.

-Although they often live in areas where deciduous trees are predominant, almost throughout the range they are often attracted to stands of conifers, which, due to their density, provide more extensive shelter and perhaps a more sturdy nesting site.
-Therefore, in areas such as Massachusetts and Wisconsin, they most often used stands of white pines (Pinus strobus).
+Although they often live in areas where deciduous trees are predominant, almost throughout the range, they are often attracted to stands of conifers, which due to their density, provide more extensive shelter and perhaps a more sturdy nesting site.
+So in Massachusetts and Wisconsin, they most often used stands of white pines (Pinus strobus).
 Additional Wisconsin studies showed that exotic conifer stands now support many Cooper's hawks even where native woodland is available.
 Tall, native deciduous tree stands may still be used extensively elsewhere, i.e. American beeches (Fagus grandifolia) in New York (nearly 40% of nest trees used) and oaks in Maryland (60% of trees used as nests).
 This species often prefers fairly mature forest, i.e. in two different areas of Oregon, Cooper's hawks preferred areas with trees of 30–60 years old (and 656 trees per ha) and 50–70 years old (and 1159 trees per ha), respectively.
 On average, the number of trees per hectare in Arkansas were found to be 935.7.
-Canopy coverage is key to nesting Cooper's hawks, needing to be at minimum about 55–70%, averaging 55% in Wisconsin and 69.8% in Arizona.
+Canopy coverage is key to nesting Cooper's hawks, needing to be about 55–70%, averaging 55% in Wisconsin and 69.8% in Arizona.